3.11.14.40 Serious failures & penalties

 The serious failure period commences on the first day of the first instalment period that begins after the Secretary has made the determination to apply the serious failure.

-Act reference: SS(Admin)Act section 42M Serious failure for persistent non-compliance, section 42N Serious failure for refusing or failing to accept an offer of suitable employment, section 42P Consequences of serious failure
+Act reference: SS(Admin)Act section 42M Serious failure for persistent non-compliance, section 42N Serious failure for refusing or failing to accept an offer of paid work, section 42P Consequences of serious failure